-Millennials prefer use over ownership, with 35 percent of respondents in a 2014 report from The Intelligence Group saying they would rather pay full price to access an item when they need it as opposed to owning it.
+Millennials prefer use over ownership, saying they would rather pay full price to access an item when they need it as opposed to owning it.
 These shoppers would rather rent, share, and barter than buy.

 In this new “sharing economy,” mobile services and apps such as Spotify and Airbnb, and fashion sites like Rent the Runway and Relapse Clothing, have taken advantage of this crucial opportunity.
 This is also a new trend in the automotive industry.
 According to an analysis recently released by car-buying platform Edmunds, Millennials are acquiring cars – they’re just not buying them.
 Instead, they’re opting to lease more luxurious, tech-forward cars than they could otherwise afford to buy, such as Ram, GMC, and Lexus models.
 Capitalizing on this “sharing” mentality is a smart move for modern businesses, especially those targeting Millennials.
 Offer more creative and feasible options so that, in case consumers can’t yet buy, they can at least try.